 We all have bad hair days.
 The exact cause of that bad hair day is hard to pinpoint.
 It could be humidity in the air, styling mistakes or it could be the continued use of too-harsh products that are leaving hair less than healthy.
-Top stylists shared their list of products that should be avoided at all costs.
+Top stylists shared their list of the worst hair products that should be avoided at all costs.

 1. Silicone-Based Products

 “Silicone coats the hair shaft for a sleek shiny finish, but it prevents the real nutrients from conditioners to penetrate the hair shaft,” says Nunzio Saviano, owner of Nunzio Saviano Salon in NYC.

 Safe alternative: If you’re seeking a shiny finish, try Redken Diamond Oil Shatterproof Shine (redken.com for salons).
 It’s able to seal and coat the hair cuticle without the use of silicone.

 “Avoid alcohol products, which are mostly used in styling spray-gels or mousses,” says Saviano.
 “Alcohol is a very drying ingredient for the hair.”

 Safe alternative: L’Oréal Paris EverStyle Alcohol-Free Strong Hold Defining Gel ($6.99, lorealparisusa.com) gives hair hold without drying it out.